pablobm/pygame-tutorial/source/lessons/00700-circle-random-append/index.html.markdown

     5. Add the object to the list of circles.
 6. Initialize Pygame
 7. Create a window of size 800x600
-8. Write a loop that, for each object in the list, it does the following:
+8. Write a loop that, for each object in the list, does the following:
     1. Draw a white circle on the screen, with the coordinates and radius given by the object in the list
 9. Update the screen.